 For the year ended December 31, 2011, we had net cash from operating activities of RMB267.7 million.
-The amount primarily reflected our profit before tax of RMB304.6 million, as adjusted by income statement items with non-operating cash effect and the following factors: (i) an increase in trade and other payables and other tax payables of RMB383.7 million as our procurement of raw material and engine components increased, (ii) an increase in amounts due to related companies of RMB46.3 million as our procurement of engine components increased, (iii) a decrease in inventories of RMB35.2 million, offset by (iv) an increase in trade and other receivables and other tax recoverables of RMB327.2 million due to increased sales as well as the tightened credit policy by the PRC Government in 2011 which increased pressure on our customers' cash flows who prolonged their payment cycle and increased the use of bank promissory notes for payment, (v) an increase in amounts due from related companies of RMB236.3 million, mainly caused by delayed payments by our related companies, whose own cash flows were also affected by the tightened credit policy of the PRC Government in 2011, and (vi) an income tax paid of RMB13.8 million in 2011.
+The amount primarily reflected our profit before tax of RMB304.6 million, as adjusted by income statement items with non-operating cash effect and the following factors: (i) an increase in trade and other payables and other tax payables of RMB383.7 million as our procurement of raw material and engine components increased, (ii) an increase in amounts due to related companies of RMB46.3 million as our procurement of engine components increased, (iii) a decrease in inventories of RMB35.2 million, offset by (iv) an increase in trade and other receivables and other tax recoverables of RMB327.2 million due to increased sales as well as the tightened credit policy by the PRC Government in 2011 which increased pressure on our customers' cash flows who prolonged their payment cycle and increased the use of promissory notes issued by banks and financial institutions which mature within three to six months for payment, (v) an increase in amounts due from related companies of RMB236.3 million, mainly caused by delayed payments by our related companies, whose own cash flows were also affected by the tightened credit policy of the PRC Government in 2011, and (vi) an income tax paid of RMB13.8 million in 2011.